Secondary School Admissions September 2021

 If your child has special educational needs or disabilities (SEND) but does not have an Education, Health and Care Plan (EHCP) or statement, they will be considered for a place at your preferred school in the same way as any other child.

 If your child has an EHCP to support their needs, you must apply through the SEND team.
-In addition, we would advise you to discuss their secondary school transfer with your case officer as your application will be considered differently.
+In addition, we would advise you to discuss your child’s secondary school transfer with their case officer as the application will be considered differently.
 You may wish to speak to your SEND case officer for more information.

-If you applied using a paper form we will not be able to give out information on the details of your offer by telephone – you must wait until you receive your letter.
-If you would like to be able to find out the place offered to your child on offer day you should apply online.
+If you applied using a paper form, we will not be able to give details of your offer by telephone – you must wait until you receive your letter, which is posted second class on 1 March 2021.
+If you wish to know the place offered to your child on National Offer Day, you should apply online.

 We will only discuss the application with the person named on the application.
-If you wish for any other person to be authorised to discuss this application you will need to provide the admissions team with a letter of written authority naming the additional person who can be given information about the application.
+If you wish for any other person to be authorised to discuss the application, you will need to provide the admissions team with a letter of written authority naming the additional person to whom information regarding the application may be given.

 UTC Reading and other schools with atypical routine admissions rounds

-If your child will be in Year 10 in September 2020, you may wish to apply for a place at a University Technical College (UTC) or Studio School.
-A list of the UTC’s and Studio Schools in Reading or bordering authorities can be found in the Secondary School Admissions Guide.
+If your child will be in Year 10 in September 2021, you may wish to apply for a place at a University Technical College (UTC) or Studio School.
+A list of the UTC’s and Studio Schools in Reading or bordering authorities can be found in the Secondary School Admissions Guide 2021/22.

 To apply for a place at UTC Reading, please apply directly to the school.